 - Art of Animation

 No matter where you stay in Walt Disney World, you know it will be clean, but there are differences to each level of the hotel resorts.
 Of course!
-Because if there wasn't a difference, there would be no need for different levels and all resorts would be the same price.
+Because if there wasn't a difference, there would be no need for different levels and all hotel resorts would be the same price.
 Every location has a special quality that makes them more or less expensive.
 This includes differences within each level.
 It all boils down to supply and demand.
 Walt Disney World is a place for everyone to experience.
-With that being said, here are the pros and cons for anyone who is contemplating and trying to figure out the differences between the value resorts.
+With that being said, here are the pros and cons for anyone who is contemplating and trying to figure out the differences between the value hotel resorts.

 Price: Value resorts are the most budget-friendly out of all the Walt Disney World resorts.
 Art of Animation is considered a "value plus" resort and rates vary higher than the other value resorts.